Young people in metallurgy training class

 CTE Model Programs

-The Iowa Department of Education’s Career and Technical Education Bureau developed these specific model programs as a starting point for school districts, new teachers and other educational stakeholders to view program examples that may serve as guideposts for new program implementation with fidelity.
+The Iowa Department of Education’s Career and Technical Education Bureau developed these specific model programs as a starting point for school districts, new teachers, and other educational stakeholders to view program examples that may serve as guideposts for new program implementation with fidelity.

-The Iowa CTE model programs include foundational CTE courses, pathway specific example courses, and post secondary community college courses for a complete roadmap to program success.
-Also embedded into these model program documents are examples of aligned career and technical student organization activities and work based learning experiences.
+The Iowa CTE model programs include foundational CTE courses, pathway-specific example courses, and post-secondary community college courses for a complete roadmap to program success.
+Also embedded into these model program documents are examples of aligned career and technical student organization activities and work-based learning experiences.

 Career and Technical Student Organizations (CTSO)